haiwen/seafile-user-manual/en/sharing_collaboration/sharing_files_and_folders.md

 * Admin: besides the write permission, users can also share the library.
 * Online Read-Write: users can view and edit files online via a web browser.
 The files cannot be downloaded.
 * Online Read-only: users can only view files online via a web browser.
 The files cannot be downloaded.
+* Custom sharing permissions: user needs to create a custom sharing permission first, then he/she can choose the custom sharing permission when sharing.

 To share a library or folder to a user or group: